survivalizeed/Hgine/README.md

 # CppRawEnginePrototype
-Just an Engine that uses the gdiplus.h to create a bitmap in the memory
+Just an Engine that uses the gdiplus.h.
+The average FPS are around 50 with 30 sprites.
+I know it is not the fastest Engine out there but it is really hardcoded.

+Note:
+Im 15 years old and still learning C++ so understand if this is not the best code you will ever see ;)